tum-gis/ckanext-relation-sddi/README.md

 Requirements
 ------------

-This extension is tested with CKAN 2.8.0 and wih CKAN > 2.9.0.
+This extension is tested with CKAN 2.11.0.

 ------------
 Installation